paldhous/ucb/2015/dataviz/md_raw/class5.md

 ![](./img/class5_18.jpg)

-The following query illustrates other some other date functions, to return all the fields in the FDA table, with a new column showing how many days have elapsed since each letter was issued:
+The following query illustrates some other date functions, to return all the fields in the FDA table, with a new column showing how many days have elapsed since each letter was issued:

 ```sql
 SELECT *, (julianday(date('now')) - julianday(issued)) AS days_elapsed